astropy/astropy/docs/wcs/relax.rst

 `~astropy.wcs.find_all_wcs` have a *relax* argument, which may be either `True`, `False` or an `int`.

-- If `True`, all non-standard WCS extensions recognized by the parser will be handled.
+- If `True`, (default), all non-standard WCS extensions recognized by the parser will be handled.

-- If `False` (default), none of the extensions (even those in the errata) will be handled.
+- If `False`, none of the extensions (even those in the errata) will be handled.
 Non-conformant keywords will be handled in the same way as non-WCS keywords in the header, i.e. by simply ignoring them.